Home

 Get online with Windows Mobile

-This page explains how to set up your Windows Mobile Pocket PC phone for email and web surfing.
+This page explains how to set up your Windows Mobile Pocket PC device for email and web surfing.

-Windows Mobile 5 is the latest version of Microsoft's Pocket PC platform, and is used on devices, including :
+Windows Mobile is used on a wide range of mobile devices, including :

 This page focuses on one-box Windows Mobile devices - Combined PDA and phone.